mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ### **_Existing Features_**

-* The navbar contains a logo on top right hand corner to redirect to the landing page.
+* The navbar contains a logo on top left hand corner to redirect to the landing page.
 There is a search box to search products, the cart total always visible and the account menu.
 If the user is not logged the account menu will open a window with 2 links: Register and login.
-If the user is logged the account submenu will show 2 links: Profile and Logout.
+If the user is logged the account submenu will show 3 links: Profile. wishlist and Logout.
-If the admin is logged the account submenu will show 3 links: Profile, Logout and Products menu.
+If the admin is logged the account submenu will show 4 links: Profile, Logout.
+Wishlist and Products menu.
 * The footer will show the contact us page where any user can contact the website admin/owner.
 * The website is visible in all screen sizes.
 * The unregistered User can register an account via the "Register" page.